cgroll/cgroll.github.io/tools.md

 ### Instapaper

 [Instapaper](https://www.instapaper.com) is a tool for saving and organizing web pages to a personal library for later viewing, reading or studying.
-It minimize distractions while reading by providing a customized appearance adjusting the font size, line spacing, and background color.
+It minimizes distractions while reading by providing a customized appearance adjusting the font size, line spacing, and background color.
 Additionally, it has a feature called "highlight and notes" that